danishskh70/danishskh70/README.md

 ## ✨ Fun Stuff

-- 🧩 **Hobbies:** Chess, puzzles, and problem-solving in tech.
+- 🧩 **Hobbies**: Chess, puzzles, and problem-solving in tech.
-- 💡 **Fun Fact:** I built my first app while solving a random idea challenge with my friends—and I’ve been hooked on coding ever since!
+- 💡 **Fun Fact**: I built my first app while solving a random idea challenge with my friends—and I’ve been hooked on coding ever since!

 ---

-### 🎯 Final Words
+## 🎯 Final Words

 If you’ve made it this far, you’re awesome! 😎 I’m always looking to learn, grow, and collaborate on interesting projects.
 Let’s build something amazing together.